ne-njaravani/obsidian-md/AWS/AWS Technical Essentials/MODULE 1 INTRODUCTION TO AMAZON WEB SERVICES/What is AWS.md

 ## On Premises

+- B4 cloud,
-- B4 cloud, Companies hosted & maintained hardware equipment in their own data centres
+	- Companies hosted & maintained hardware equipment in their own data centres
 	- They often allocated infrastructure departments to take care of these

-- Costly operations that made some workloads and experimentation impossible
+	- Resulted in costly operations that made some workloads and experimentation impossible
+- As internet use became more widespread
+	- Demand for compute, storage & networking equipment increased
+	- For some cost of maintaining large physical presence was unsustainable
+		- Enter Cloud Computing

+## Cloud
+-